On quasiconformal non-equivalence of gasket Julia sets and limit sets: Captured type in Per2(0)

 Let $\mathcal{C}_1 \neq \mathcal{C}_2$ be two shortest anchored simple closed curves.
 We say they are {\em siblings} if $E_0 \subsetneq \mathcal{C}_1 \cap \mathcal{C}_2$, i.e., their intersection contains more than $E_0$.
 We say they are {\em non-siblings} if $E_0 = \mathcal{C}_1 \cap \mathcal{C}_2$.
 We will prove \begin{prop} Let $f$ be the \pcf map of captured type in $\Per_2(0)$.
 Then there are infinitely many shortest anchored simple closed curves, and each is mapped to the critical loop $\mathcal{C}$ by some iterates of $f$.

-Moreover, \begin{itemize} \item if $f$ is Type I, then no shortest anchored simple closed curve has siblings; \item if $f$ is Type IIA, then the critical loop has one sibling, and other than these two, none has any siblings; \item if $f$ is Type IIB, then the critical loop has two siblings, and other than these three, each has exactly one sibling. \end{itemize} \end{prop} \begin{proof} Let $\mathcal{K}$ be a shortest anchored simple closed curve.
+Moreover, \begin{itemize} \item if $f$ is Type I, then no shortest anchored simple closed curve has siblings; \item if $f$ is Type IIA, then the critical loop has one sibling, and other than these two, none has any siblings; \item if $f$ is Type IIB, then the critical loop has two siblings, each of which has exactly three siblings, and every other shortest anchored simple closed curve has exactly two siblings. \end{itemize} \end{prop} \begin{proof} Let $\mathcal{K}$ be a shortest anchored simple closed curve.
 By Lemma \ref{lem:cl}, $\mathcal{K}$ is mapped to the critical loop $\mathcal{C}$ by some iterates of $f$.
 To prove the there are infinitely many such curves, we will consider three cases.

 Case 1: If $f$ is Type I, then $\mathcal{C} \cap f(\mathcal{C}) = E_0$.
 Note that $f$ maps each of the two components of $\hat \C - \mathcal{C}$ homeomorphically to $\hat \C - f(\mathcal{C})$.
 Thus, by pulling back, it is easy to verify that $f^{-1}(\mathcal{C})$ is a figure eight curve, and one component, denoted by $\mathcal{C}_1$, is a shortest anchored simple closed curve.
 Since $\mathcal{C} \cap f(\mathcal{C}) = E_0$, we have $\mathcal{C} \cap \mathcal{C}_1 = E_0$, so they are not siblings.
 Similarly, $f^{-1}(\mathcal{C}_1)$ is a figure eight curve, and contains a shortest anchored simple closed curve, denoted by $\mathcal{C}_1$.
 Note that $\mathcal{C}_1$ and $\mathcal{C}_2$ are in two sides of the critical loop $\mathcal{C}$ (see Figure \ref{fig:TypeI}).